Pop (video game): DSi version

 A DSi version of the game, Pop+ Solo, has been released as a downloadable DSiWare game for the Nintendo DSi.
 It costs 500 Nintendo Points.

 Reception

 The WiiWare version of Pop received an 8/10 from WiiWare World as they believed the game offers enough depth and enjoyment to keep the player coming back for short bursts of play.
-However, IGN believed the game was "simplistic and overly repetitive", giving it a 6/10.
+IGN however believed the game was "simplistic and overly repetitive", giving it a 6/10.